 The decision to recommend a student for participation in the program is based on academic and personal qualifications, on the nature of the work sought, on the number of cooperative employment opportunities available, and on the number of applicants.
 The final decision on the selection of candidates rests with the employer.
 The University does not guarantee the placement of students in Cooperative Education.
 For more information, contact Academic Advisement at (203) 392-8888.

 CREDIT FOR NON-COLLEGIATE TRAINING PROGRAMS

 Many businesses, industries, and other non-accredited institutions provide formal training opportunities for which some academic credit may be awarded.
 Application of credit as it relates to the student's degree requirements is determined by the Admissions Office or Registrar's Office in conjunction with the student's major department in accordance with American Council on Education (ACE) recommendations as published in the National Guide to Educational Credit for Training Programs.
 Official transcripts, diplomas or certificates are required.
-SCSU also accepts credits for programs conducted by non-collegiate organizations not evaluated by ACE in accordance with specific local agreements which comply with regulations of the Board of Trustees for the Connecticut State University and the Board of Governors for Higher Education regulations.
+SCSU also accepts credits for programs conducted by non-collegiate organizations not evaluated by ACE in accordance with specific local agreements which comply with regulations of the Board of Regents for the Connecticut State University and the Board of Governors for Higher Education regulations.

 CREDIT FOR MILITARY EXPERIENCE

 Credit for military experience is determined according to American Council on Education guidelines.
 Students with military experience, who are applying for Admission to SCSU, should have their official results sent to the Office of Undergraduate Admission for evaluation.
 Matriculated students should have their official results sent to the Registrar's Office.